 In Adam Driver’s Kylo Ren, the series has another superbly portrayed antagonist who in spite of knowing the bare minimum about his backstory (other than also being Ben Solo), is very compelling to watch in the same way that Rey is.
 He’s in many ways a wounded soul, but one you absolutely do not dare mess with.
 Some would even argue that he become most menacing when he removed his terrifying mask while interrogating Rey, placing his mask on the ashes of his Jedi victims, only to reveal a young boy, corrupted and twisted by the dark ways of the Force.

 There’s flesh on the bones of these characters in a way that was pretty much non-existent across the prequel trilogy, thus you’re invested in them, leaving you wanting more.
-Also, the movie makes a bold choice by leaving the film on a cliffhanger.
-There are many questions that fans across the galaxy at this moment just do not know the answers to, which only generates more excitement and anticipation for the next instalment.
+Also, the movie makes a bold choice by leaving the film on a cliffhanger, leaving fans with many questions that meant they had to wait until the next instalment for answers.

 The start of truly something special, a film that revolutionised the industry in pretty much every way, and created a franchise that to this day enjoys galactic world domination.
 It would be fair to say that there was something of a struggle to bring this to the big screen.
 Production problems, difficulties in funding the film, and even some cast members thought the film would be a massive failure.
 Mark Hamill commented that on the first day of filming in Tunisia, cameramen were laughing at his costume.
 How wrong they were!